 Do you feel like something is holding you back from achieving your dreams and goals?
 If so, you could have some of these limiting beliefs.

 In this post I will first go over what a limiting belief is and then discuss where they come from.
-Finally, I’ll give you a list of 21 common limiting beliefs that may be holding you back from the happy and healthy life that you desire.
+Finally, I’ll share a list of 22 common limiting beliefs that may be holding you back from the happy and healthy life that you desire.

 What Are Limiting Beliefs?

 Limiting beliefs, (sometimes called self-limiting beliefs) are false or irrational thoughts that prevent us from pursuing or achieving our goals and dreams.

 Limiting beliefs are not something we are born with, but are instead something we learn as we go through life.
 These self-limiting beliefs can form in a number of ways.